EmmaBest/Val-Broeksmit-audio/README.md

  * January 26?, 2020 - NYT/Val Broeksmit vs David Enrich & The NYTimes Podcast Crew of The Daily

 ### February
- * February 9, 2020 - Rocco recounts Val thinking Tim Pool is a white supremacist and Rocco defending him
+ * February 9, 2020 - Rocco recounts Val thinking Tim Pool is a white supremacist
  * February 15, 2020 - Possible alternate date for NYT/Val Broeksmit vs David Enrich & The NYTimes Podcast Crew of The Daily

 ### April